-Who knows dynamics before large public attention, can make so with sufficient capital large profits, as above in the calculation example to the foreign exchange trade to its.
+Who knows dynamics before large public attention, can find substantial capital profits, as above in the calculation example to the foreign exchange trade in.
 Therefore, as in currency trading, you must constantly follow news.
 For example, by setting up an alert on Google.
 But let’s stick to the basics for beginners.
 What are the advantages of currency trading?

-It is important: always consider also the disadvantages and risks (loss of assets).
+It is important: always consider the disadvantages and risks (loss of assets).

 - Size of the forex market